 Medicaid covers services that Medicare does not cover.

 Dual coverage sounds complicated, but you typically receive your benefits through each program.
-For Medicare benefits, Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
-Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). or Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+For Medicare benefits, Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
+Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). or Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). administered by the Centers for Medicare and Medicaid Services (CMS) or a Managed Care provider have oversight with Medicaid.
 For Medicaid benefits, a dual enrollee will enroll in their state’s Medicaid program.
 Medicare is the primary payer for most services, but Medicaid covers benefits not offered by Medicare.

 Your Medicare coverage does not vary with dual enrollment, but Medicaid categories and programs vary based on income, and may impose restrictions.
 There are several Medicare Savings Programs, including: